 Creating a Secure Chewing Environment

 Limit each session to 10-15 minutes.
 This prevents overconsumption and reduces wear on teeth.
-Rotate between different textures and sizes weekly to maintain interest while promoting dental health.
+Change the textures and sizes once a week to keep it interesting and to enhance dental health.

-If gagging, pawing at the mouth, or sudden lethargy occurs, stop the session immediately.
+Stop the session in the event of gagging, pawing of the mouth, or sudden lethargy.
 Contact your veterinarian if symptoms persist beyond 30 minutes.
 Safe dogs thrive when people balance enjoyment with precaution.

 Store unused items in sealed containers to preserve freshness.
-Replace worn-down pieces every 2-3 weeks, even if they appear intact.
-Consistent routines help companions enjoy their treats without unnecessary risks.
+Change the worn pieces after 2-3 weeks even when they look fine.
+Regular schedules make companions enjoy their snacks without taking any risks unnecessarily.

 Can Dogs Eat Pork Bones?
 Expert Recommendations and Vet Advice